Olivia-Chen-Xu/Just-5-Minutes/README.md

-# Just 5 Minutes
+# Just 5 Minutes 🌟 🌟 5️⃣ 5️⃣ ⏰ ⏰

-This project was built within 36 hours at the SuperPOSITRON hackathon.
+:dizzy: :dizzy: This project was built within 36 hours at the SuperPOSITRON hackathon.

-It was the winner of the "Best Use of Google Cloud" category.
+:clap: :clap: It was the winner of the "Best Use of Google Cloud" category.

-Technologies used: `React`, `Firebase`, `Material UI`, `Figma`(for prototype)
+👩‍💻 👩‍💻 Technologies used: `React`, `Firebase`, `Material UI`, `Figma`(for prototype)

 ## Description
 We realized that many times we weren’t making the best use of the small fragments of time throughout our day.